dtmtec/dyno_scaler/README.md

       pending: 5
     }

-This hash is exactly what `Resque.info` returns, so you may just pass it instead:
+`Resque.info` returns a hash with these keys, so you may just pass it instead:

     DynoScaler.manager.scale_up(Resque.info)